Warwick Farm Raceway: Australian Grand Prix

 Warwick Farm Raceway hosted the Australian Grand Prix a total of four times:

 International 100

 Warwick Farm hosted the annual International 100 from 1961 to 1973:

 Australian Touring Car Championship

 Warwick Farm Raceway hosted the single race Australian Touring Car Championship in 1968, and hosted rounds of the championship in 1970, 1972 and 1973.

 Tasman Series

 Warwick Farm Raceway hosted a round of the Tasman Series each year from 1964 to 1973.

 Australian Drivers' Championship

-Warwick Farm Raceway hosted a round of the Australian Drivers' Championship on 11 occasions.